MicrosoftDocs/OfficeDocs-SharePoint/migration/mo-bulk-upload-format.md

 ## Using a comma separated value (CSV) file for data content migration

-The SharePoint Migration Manager lets you use a comma separated (CSV) file to bulk migrate your data.
+Migration Manager lets you use a comma separated (CSV) file to bulk migrate your data.
 Use any text editor, or an application like Excel, to create the CSV file.

  **CSV file format**